The origins of Stammering Pride and Prejudice

 A new book, 'Stammering Pride & Prejudice', sets out to challenge the view that stammering isn't something to be ashamed of, but rather celebrated.
-Ahead of its launch next Friday (27th September), marked by a special event at the City Lit, co-editor Patrick Campbell tells us the story behind it.
+Ahead of its launch next Friday (27th September) co-editor Patrick Campbell tells us the story behind it.

 I was asked to write about Stammering Pride and Prejudice to help publicise the book I recently co-edited with Sam Simpson and Christopher Constantino.
 Although we've been working on the book for three years, I'm unable to do it justice when describing it.
 So instead I thought I'd explain how it came to be and what it represents.
 To do that I'll tell you a little of my own journey with stammering.

 Quite a few years ago, my speech therapist challenged my own choice of language around stammering.
 Prompting this was my reason for wanting to go on a City Lit therapy course: "I want to sort out my stammer," I said.
 It seemed a logical choice of words to me.
 I'd been trying to sort out my stammer quite unsuccessfully for some time, going to great lengths to not stammer and appear fluent.